bevuta/pepa/README.md

 ### How does Pepa work?

-#### Files, pages and documents

-Pepa distinguishes between files, pages and documents.
-When uploading a PDF, you can choose whether to upload it as a file or as a document.
-A PDF uploaded as a file is then split into single pages.
-These pages can be grouped together to form a document.
-A document has pages, a title and can be tagged.
-When you upload a PDF file as a document directly, Pepa splits this file into pages as well, but automatically groups them together to create a document.

-This approach makes it possible to create virtual documents containing pages from different files.
-It also enables the user of Pepa to add a page to multiple documents or to remove pages from documents.

-Pepa can also receive emails and extract attached documents from them.

-#### Working with Pepa

 Any document management system (any archive whatsoever really) would be pretty useless if it would only store documents.
 To be more than just a black hole for documents, a DMS should aid you in organizing